lqdchrm/patoro-ggj2021/Texte.md

 use Tofo croc
 --------------
-Carfully holding the tofo you come closer.
-The croc bites the tofo.
+Carefully holding the tofu you come closer.
+The croc bites the tofu.

 You assure your hand is still there...
 And it is.

 `Other Players`
-${player} goes near the croc and puts the tofo in the mouth of the croc.
+${player} goes near the croc and puts the tofu in the mouth of the croc.

 `then all`